ltonetwork/ownables-sdk/README.md

 1. edit the `src/lib.rs` code
 2. run `wasm-pack build` from within the wasm-game-of-life folder
 3. run `npm start` if not yet running

+## cosmwasm getting started
+for some hands on experience with cosmwasm check their (getting started)[https://docs.cosmwasm.com/docs/1.0/getting-started/intro]

+having example contracts close by when working on cosmwasm smartcontracts is always useful.
+See the (examples)[https://github.com/InterWasm/cw-contracts]